-Many perfectionists can’t complete anything or won’t let their work see light of day because their inner critics are too strong.
+Many perfectionists can’t complete anything or won’t let their work see the light of day because their inner critics are too strong.

 Some constantly feel a need to compare their results with (more experienced) individuals and feel discouraged when they don’t match up.

-Others still suffer in silence because of the ‘perfect’ character they’ve created makes it incredibly hard to ask for help.
+Others still suffer in silence because the ‘perfect’ character they’ve created makes it incredibly hard to ask for help.